 - Under two?
 Several inflated balloons in a large box!

 - 2-5 ping-pong balls – you will not believe how long toddlers can enjoying dropping these down the stairs…

-- 3-5 create a craft kit by dyeing macaroni and penne pasta several different colours, and put them in a box with string and glue.
+- 3-5 create a craft kit by dyeing pasta several different colours and put them in a box with string and glue.
 Or make these Christmassy-melted crayons.

-- 4-10 a really huge set of felt-tip pens or pencils; also other arty-craft things such as paper, notepads, letter and number stencils.
+- 4-10 a really huge set of felt-tip pens or pencils; also other arty-crafty things such as paper, notepads, letter and number stencils.

 - 4-10 Nadiya’s Bake Me a Story Fifteen stories and recipes for children to help with from the Bake Off winner.